 How are we addressing the issue?

-- Supporting policymakers at the state and national level for evidence-based policymaking.
+3. Support policymakers at the state and national level for evidence-based policymaking and programme implementation.

-- Developing a network of collaborators including policymakers, civil society organisations, mental health professionals, service users, caregivers, researchers, media, funding organizations and other stakeholders for monitoring, evaluating, and disseminating data on the mental health system.
+4. Develop a network of collaborators including policymakers, civil society organisations, mental health professionals, service users, caregivers, researchers, media, funding organisations and other stakeholders for monitoring, evaluating, and disseminating data on the mental health system.

 What is the potential impact?